freeman-lab/minidocs/README.md

 This module makes it easy to build a documentation site from two simple components: (1) a collection of markdown documents and (2) a hierarchical object specifying your table of contents.

-Currently, you can install `minidocs` as a module and bundle the site yourself with `browserify`.
-I'll add a command-line tool in a future release.

-This module is intentionally simpler and more opinionated than something like Jekyll or Sphinx.
-Depending on what you're looking for, that might be good (because it's easier to reason about) or not (because it's less flexible).
-It'll probably be most useful if your documentation already consists entirely of markdown files, possibly , and it composes well with any tools that generate markdown, for example `ecosystem-docs`, which pulls README files from GitHub across a collection of modules.
+This module is intentionally simpler and more opinionated than something like [Jekyll](https://jekyllrb.com/) or [Sphinx](http://www.sphinx-doc.org/en/stable/).
+Depending on what you're looking for, that might be goo, because it's easier to reason about, or not, because it's less flexible.
+It'll probably be most useful if your documentation already consists entirely of markdown files, possibly , and it composes well with any tools that generate markdown, for example [`ecosystem-docs`](https://github.com/hughsk/ecosystem-docs), which pulls README files from GitHub across a collection of modules.

-There are options for specifying a project logo and a page to load onview.
-Support for themes coming soon.
+There are options for specifying a project logo and a page to show onload.
+Support for themes, and bundling via a command-line tool, coming soon.
 PRs welcome!

 ## install